SouthernMethodistUniversity/dhclass/README.md

-# dhedagogy
+# dh pedagogy

-How to Bring Digital Humanities in the Classroom
+How to Bring Digital Humanities in the Classroom (group work)